-2.1 Enable Listings: -a[cdghlns]
+2.1 Enable Listings: -a[cdghilns]

 These options enable listing output from the assembler.
 By itself, '-a' requests high-level, assembly, and symbols listing.
-You can use other letters to select specific options for the list: '-ah' requests a high-level language listing, '-al' requests an output-program assembly listing, and '-as' requests a symbol table listing.
+You can use other letters to select specific options for the list: '-ah' requests a high-level language listing, '-al' requests an output-program assembly listing along with the associated ginsn, and '-as' requests a symbol table listing.
 High-level listings require that a compiler debugging option like '-g' be used, and that assembly listings ('-al') be requested also.